zhmichael007/google-cloud-demo/MySQL2BQ/readme.md

 # Descripton:
 This is a solution of migration and CDC from MySQL to Google Cloud BigQuery.
 It is using the opensource project debezium API, support Migratino and CDC from MySQL to BigQuery.
-The customized debezium connector can work as a unified platform for histofic data migration and new data CDC, even the schema is changed or new table is added in MySQL.
+The customized debezium connector can work as a unified platform for history data migration and CDC, even the schema is changed or new table is added in MySQL.
 BigQuery will work as a data lake and collect the raw data, and transfer the raw data to table by using SQL script.
+The information about Debezium please refer to: [Debezium] [debezium]

 # Authentication